umbraco/Umbraco.Cms.Integrations/src/Umbraco.Cms.Integrations.SEO.Semrush/readme.md

 ## How To Use

-The interface is availabel for all types of content items as well as for all user groups.
+The interface is available for all types of content items as well as for all user groups.

-The separation of permissions between Administrators and Others is minimal, and covers only the use case managing the connectivity with Semrush:
+The separation of permissions between Administrators and Others is minimal, and covers only the use case managing the connectivity with Semrush.